August 29, 2024

 2. Can CNC milling be used only for roughing, while CNC engraving is used only for finishing?

-The capability of CNC engraving depends mainly on the diameter of the tool used.
-Since the tool diameters used for engraving are usually small, their cutting capacity is limited.
-Therefore, for mold shapes that require the use of tools with diameters greater than 6 mm, it is recommended that the roughing process be completed using CNC milling before removing the remaining material with the engraving process.
+The capability of CNC engraving depends mainly on the tool diameter.
+Engraving tools usually have small diameters.
+This limits their cutting capacity.
+For mold shapes that require tools with diameters greater than 6 mm, complete the roughing process using CNC milling.
+Afterward, use the engraving process to remove the remaining material.

 4. Can engraving be accomplished by adding an incremental head to a CNC machining center?